When Mallorca Cooks: How Prepared Is the Island for the Next Heatwave?

 Concrete risks for infrastructure and everyday life

-Power peaks can lead to blackouts; we have already seen this in other parts of Europe.
+Power peaks can lead to blackouts; we have already seen this in other parts of Europe — see the local stress tests described in Heatwave reaches 42 °C: How Mallorca should cope with the new temperature peak.
 Water shortages hit agriculture in the south hardest — olive and tomato farms are nervously watching the water meter.
-In Palma the so-called urban heat island effect intensifies: asphalt, flat roofs and narrow streets store heat — even in the evenings it cools down only slowly.
+In Palma the so-called urban heat island effect intensifies: asphalt, flat roofs and narrow streets store heat — even in the evenings it cools down only slowly, as explained in EPA guidance on urban heat islands.
 This not only changes daytime life but also people's sleep, increases health risks and raises the burden on the healthcare system.

 What helps now: short-term and medium-term practical measures